 Great for: 4WD adventures and gorgeous lagoons

-Coated in sand dunes, rainforests and natural blue lakes, K’gari (Fraser Island) exudes the free spirit nature of solo travel.
+Coated in sand dunes, rainforests and natural blue lakes, K’gari (formerly Fraser Island) exudes the free spirit nature of solo travel.
 Despite the small slither of ocean that separates it from the mainland, you’ll feel a world away from life’s realities on this remarkable landscape, crowned the world’s largest sand island.
 The best way to experience K’gari as a solo traveller is on a group tag-along tour.
 Following your guide, take the wheel of a 4WD to cruise along the mighty 75 Mile Beach, drive through the towering forest and swim in crystal-clear lagoons.
 At night, relax in private beach house accommodation.

 Great for: Local produce and culture